quantumlib/Stim/doc/developer_documentation.md

     - Flagship changes section
     - Notable changes section
     - Include wheels/sdists as attachments
-- Do irreversible steps last
+- Do these irreversible and public viewable steps last!
     - Upload wheels/sdists to pypi using `twine`
     - Publish the github release notes
     - Add gates reference page to wiki for the new version